By Andy Metzger

 "I remember usually all department heads coming to see me and every other member of the Legislature," said Hart as he was questioned about lobbying by probation officials.
-Asked if someone on his staff was assigned to help people obtain state government jobs, Hart said, "We'd try to have somebody coordinate that in the office."

 Earlier in the day Wednesday, a soon-to-retire probation official testified on cross examination that he had been caught fabricating his travel logs, and before that Patrick Lawton, a key hire in the prosecution's case, said he doesn't "know anything" about actions taken on his behalf, which engendered a gift of flowers and fawning praise to Hart and an aide to the Senate president after he was hired in 2008.